fbgallet/roam-extension-live-ai-assistant/README.md

 ### Text to speech (TTS)

 You can have any selection read aloud (the focus block, part of the selected text in that block, or a set of selected blocks).
 You just need an active OpenAI key (since the `gpt-4o-mini-tts` model will be used) and run the `Text To Speech` command from Live AI context menu.
 Press `Escape` to stop the reading.
+It can take a few seconds for processing data before speaking.
 Estimated cost is $0.015/minute.

 In the extension settings, you can change the voice and provide instructions to control aspects of speech, including: Accent, Emotional range, Intonation, Impressions, Speed of speech, Tone, Whispering...